Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 For each level of the spell, the process takes 2 hours and costs 50 gp.
 The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
 Once you have spent this time and money, you can prepare the spell just like your other spells.

 You may spend up to `2` hours per day copying spells into your spellbook *without consuming a downtime*, up to a `maximum of 14 hours per downtime`.
-If you choose to spend your downtime copying spells, you may spend up to `10` hours a day to a maximum of `70 hours per downtime`.
+If you choose to spend your downtime copying spells, you may spend up to `8` hours a day for a total of `56 hours per downtime`.

-If your character needs less than 8 hours of sleep, such as a character with Sentry's Rest, Trance or Undying Nature, you may add those extra hours you can spend awake to the number of hours per day you may spend copying spells.
+If your character needs less than 8 hours of sleep to benefit from a long rest, such as a character with Sentry's Rest, Trance or Undying Nature, you may add those extra hours you can spend awake to the number of hours per day you may spend copying spells.

-If you wish to spend your downtime on copying spells, your base time increases to 56 hours, which can be further increased by not needing to sleep as above.

 You must still find these spells, such as through a session, PC, or spell scroll.
 Spells copied in this way should have written at the bottom of their own descriptions who they were copied by.